databrary/presentations/jlsc-15/jlsc.md

 <!--looking at sections advised by journal, i think we need to stick closer to their structure-->
 <!--## Cornerstones of Success-->

-Databrary remains in its early phase, so its long-term impact is not yet known.
-Nevertheless, the project team attributes its early success to several facets: a focus on community outreach, attention to data privacy, the provision of services for scholarly communication, services for guided and active data curation developed with the guidance of information professionals, support from institutional partners, and a strong technical infrastructure.
+Databrary's core compentencies and are: a focus on community outreach, attention to data privacy, the provision of services for scholarly communication, services for guided and active data curation developed with the guidance of information professionals, support from institutional partners, and a strong technical infrastructure.

 ### Community Outreach and Scholarly Communication